COMPUTE v1 = RV.NORMAL(0,1).

 RV.BINOM(5,.5)returns numbers from 0 through 5 as if they resulted from this experiment.Note that

 RV.BERNOULLI(probability).
 We usually say that “the Bernoulli distribution is a special case of the binomial distribution”.

-- For more probability distribution functions, consult the CSR under “Universals”.
+- For more probability distribution functions, consult the command syntax reference under “Universals”.

 - Related to the

 CDF(Cumulative Distribution Function).
 This returns the cumulative probability given a test statistic value and probability distribution.